chiggimps/late-site/README.md

 ## Building

-Run `npx webpack --mode development` to build the site.
-The output will be in the `dist` directory.
+Project is built w/ Vite.

+Run `npm run build` to build to `dist/`.

 ## Running on a local

-Run `npx webpack serve --mode development` to start a local server on port 8080.
+Run `npm run dev` to run a local server.

 ## Deploying